-The Moonland of Leh Laddakh
+The Moonland of Leh Ladakh

 Valley of Flowers, Uttarakhand

 Though it’s a different story that I’ve never been able to visit this vibrant and splendid national park, thanks to the brutal monsoons in Uttrakhand – visiting the Valley of Flowers, at least once in your lifetime, is a no miss.
-Famous for its charming meadows of alpine flowers, the valley opens only between June to September.
+Famous for its charming meadows of alpine flowers, the valley opens only from June to September.
 And what makes August an ideal time to visit this place, is that flowers around this time start germinating and burst into full bloom, and the monsoon has nearly ended – making the trek a fairly easy deal.

 You can also Subscribe to my monthly newsletter (shared only once every month!) and get more travel tips and free giveaways delivered to your inbox!